 While counter pressure systems seem to be flawless, you can’t beat the price of a traditional filler.
 Counter pressure systems are great, but they aren’t made for the beginner or casual brewer.

 Traditional fillers are affordable, easy to store, and are a great option when you aren’t bottling on a regular basis and are only bottling a couple gallons or less at a time.

-My Vote for Best Beer Bottle Filler
+The Best Beer Bottle Filler in August